ARCHIVED - Future-Oriented Statement of Operations for the Canadian Food Inspection Agency (Unaudited)

 The information in the forecast results for fiscal year 2015–16 is based on actual results as at December 31, 2015 and on forecasts for the remainder of the fiscal year.
 Forecasts have been made for the planned results for the 2016-17 fiscal year.

 The main assumptions are as follows:

-(d) The Agency's statutory authority for compensation payments per Main Estimates is used to estimate the total compensation payments for the fiscal year 2015.
-As for fiscal year 2014, the actual compensation as of November 2013 as well as expected payments are considered in addition to the base authority from the Main Estimates.
-Expected payments related to a recent Infectious Salmon Anemia outbreak were estimated at $ 28,700,000.
-That amount was included for fiscal year 2014 in addition to the payments already posted as of November 30, 2013.
+- The Agency's statutory authority for compensation payments (transfer payments) per Main Estimates is used to estimate the total compensation payments for the fiscal year 2017.
+As for fiscal year 2016, the actual compensation payments as of December 31, 2015 (mostly the Avian Influenza compensation payments) are considered in addition to the base authority from the Main Estimates.

-(e) All current expired collective agreements are expected to be ratified in fiscal year 2015 in a manner to allow enough time to process all payments before March 31, 2015.
-The agreements will include provisions to eliminate accumulation of the severance and offer immediate payouts of the severance already accumulated.
-75% of those eligible would opt for an immediate cash-out.
-The assumptions about the collective agreements renewal and the impact on the severance are in line with Treasury Board Guidance for the future-oriented statement of operations, but do not necessarily reflect any development in the collective bargaining.
+- All current expired collective agreements are expected to be ratified in fiscal year 2017 in a manner to allow enough time to process all payments before March 31, 2017.
+The assumptions about the collective agreements renewal do not necessarily reflect any development in the collective bargaining.

-(f) The Agency's statutory authority for spending of revenues pursuant to section 30 of the CFIA act per Main Estimate is used to estimate the total of revenues for the fiscal year.
-The portion available from prior years is added to constitute the amount available for spending.
+- The Agency's statutory authority per the Main Estimates for the spending of revenues pursuant to section 30 of the CFIA act is used to estimate the total of revenues for the fiscal year.
+The portion of revenue available from prior years is also added to the current year authorities to constitute the amount available for spending.

 3. Variations and Changes to the Forecast Financial Information